 - We engage young people in social action to make a difference in the lives of others

 - Should be celebrated for their contribution to society

 - Should be given the opportunity to grow and develop

 - Should be engaged in social action as early in life as possible.

 3. The Diana Anti-bullying Ambassadors Programme engages young people to take a stand against bullying.
 We do this by giving them the knowledge, confidence and support to run anti-bullying activities.
-If you would like more information please contact Antibullying@diana-award.org.uk
+For more information please visit our website: Anti-Bullying Pro

 Proud of our Impact

-- 96% of young people feel celebrated and recognised through the Diana Award.
+- 91% of young people feel encouraged to do more because of the Diana Award

 For further information about our work or to partner with us in delivering our objectives, please contact our CEO, Tessy Ojo at: Tessy.Ojo@diana-award.org.uk or ringing 0207 628 7499